hexpresso/WU-2016/nuit-du-hack-ctf-quals-2016/forensic/catch-me-if-you-can/README.md

 OK, there are 2 chunks starting with `PK^C^D`, so let's assume there are actually TWO zip files in here.
-The goal must be to reassemble the file based on knowledge of the format:
+The goal must be to reassemble the files based on knowledge of the format:

 https://en.wikipedia.org/wiki/Zip_%28file_format%29#Structure